Huskberry/AxialFluxMotor/Readme.md

  - [ ] Figure out ideal number of turns per stator segment.
  - [ ] Figure out phase resistance.
  - [ ] Figure out inductance.
- - [ ] Figure out how to scale the overall diameter of the machine for different applications.
+ - [ ] Figure out how to scale the overall diameter of the machine for different applications, torque and power numbers.

 `Some of the items like inductance and phase resistance are purely to have this project well documented.
 I still don't know what these are and how they affect the working and choice of material for the motor`